 Fortunately, identity theft resulting from items stolen from the trash is the easiest type of crime to prevent.
 Document shredding reduces a bundle of paper into millions of tiny strips, each indecipherable and unable to be reconstructed.

-Simple Steps To Reduce Identity Theft With Shredding
+3 Simple Steps to Reduce Identity Theft With Shredding

 1. Invest in a Personal Shredding Device